Speed flying and speed riding: Switzerland

 Out of 158 registered fatalities in foot-launched flying sports (including paragliding, hang-gliding, speedflying, and others) between 2000 and 2018, 42 took place in the canton of Berne, out of which 7 speedflyers (5 Swiss nationals and 2 foreigners), all of them in the Lauterbrunnen valley.

 The Swiss Hang Gliding and Paragliding Association (SHV/FSVL) had 16798 registered members in 2018 (all disciplines combined).
-Overall, as of January 2024, out of about 40200 Swiss paragliding licenses ever issued, about 1200 have the speedflying extension, and a total of 20 fatal speedflying accidents have occurred on Swiss soil.
+Overall, as of January 2024, out of about 40,200 Swiss paragliding licenses ever issued, about 1200 had the speedflying extension, and a total of 20 fatal speedflying accidents had occurred on Swiss soil.

 For comparison, other long-term statistics available in Switzerland include: